datastax/python-driver/CONTRIBUTING.rst

 Running the Benchmarks
 ======================
-There needs to be a version of cassandra running locally so before running the benchmarks, if ccm is installed:
+There needs to be a version of Scyll running locally so before running the benchmarks, if ccm is installed:

-	uv run ccm create benchmark_cluster -v 3.0.1 -n 1 -s
+	uv run ccm create benchmark_cluster --scylla -v release:2025.2 -n 1 -s

 To run the benchmarks, pick one of the files under the ``benchmarks/`` dir and run it::